 Due to their flammable nature, cars often burst into flames following severe accidents.
 When they do, the individuals involved in the crash face the risk of burn injuries.

-To learn more about how the team at Bader Scott Injury Lawyers could help, call (404) 888-8888 for a free consultation right away.
+To learn more about how the team at Bader Scott Injury Lawyers could help, call (678) 757-3262 for a free consultation right away.
+We want to explore your options following a head-on crash.

 Finding Fault in Head-On Collisions